Freelancer vs Agency vs In-house

 Pros of using an agency

-• Using an agency can be a way to get a dedicated team of experts, without the cost of having to hire a whole dedicated team of experts and with more flexibility
+• Experts, a team of them, and flexible: Using an agency can be a way to get a dedicated team of experts, without the cost of having to hire a whole dedicated team of experts and with more flexibility

 Cons of using an agency

-• Some agencies have a reputation for burning their employees out.
+• Burnout: Some agencies have a reputation for burning their employees out.

 Reasons to hire in-house